 Cavities are an age-old problem, but cavities between teeth are especially bothersome for patients and dentists.
 When decay occurs between teeth, dentists must remove more tooth structure in order to access the area to place a filling.
-The best defense is to avoid forming cavities at all – especially between teeth!
+The best defence is to avoid forming cavities at all – especially between teeth!
 Using preventive measures will benefit both your oral and systemic health, and healthy habits will help to control the acid formula that contributes to enamel damage and tooth decay.

 Cavities between teeth have the same origin and physiology as cavities on other surfaces of the teeth.
 The approach for treatment is different, in that dentists must remove more tooth structure in order to access the area to place a filling.

 Avoiding cavities between teeth requires more effort than preventing cavities on other tooth surfaces.
 To clean the in-between, or interproximal, areas, floss daily or use another type of interdental cleaner.
 Removing food debris and plaque is essential.
 In addition to basic oral hygiene, a diet low in sweets, drinking fluoridated water and brushing with a fluoride toothpaste will help to avoid cavities.